 Shego is Kim Possible if she got bored of being good.
 She's also a shadow of her brother Hego, who is a superhero.

-On Teen Titans, Red X and Slade are both Robin's shadows—X represents what Robin could become if he decided looking out for himself was more important than helping people, while Slade represents what could happen if Robin gave in to evil completely (as Slade is an Evil Mentor, he's also a shadow of Robin's actual mentor, Batman).
+Red X and Slade are both Robin's shadows — X represents what Robin could become if he decided looking out for himself was more important than helping people, while Slade represents what could happen if Robin gave in to evil completely (as Slade is an Evil Mentor, he's also a shadow of Robin's actual mentor, Batman).

 Though it isn't really played up, Terra can be seen as Raven's shadow.
-Both are Dark Magical Girls with uncontrollable powers, but Raven practices intense self-discipline to keep herself on the good guys' side, while Terra is an emotional wreck who doesn't really mean evil, but turns out to be very susceptible to serious temptation the first time it comes down the pipe.
-Raven even calls Terra out on how much she has to work to control her powers while Terra won't take that responsibility.
+Both are Dark Magical Girls with powers tied to emotions, but Raven practices intense self-discipline to keep herself on the good guys' side, while Terra is an emotional wreck who doesn't really mean evil, but turns out to be very susceptible to serious temptation the first time it comes down the pipe.
+Raven calls Terra out on how much she has to work to control her powers while Terra won't take that responsibility.

 To a lesser extent, Raven and Jinx.
 Raven tries to be a hero in spite of being the daughter of an Eldritch Abomination (and being one herself when she gets angry enough), while Jinx became a villain solely because she figured her 'bad luck' powers couldn't be used for good.